 I’ve made a list of my top favourite anti-inflammatory, soothing ingredients.
 They’re proven to actually make a difference in taking the sting out of red skin.
 Look out for these names when browsing the aisles for new skin care products:

 Have you ever heard of soaking in an oatmeal bath to treat eczema?
 Colloidal oatmeal in skin care follows a similar principle.
 “Colloidal” just means ground up.
 This fine powder is created by grinding down oatmeal, releasing all the goodness within – which is as simple and natural as effective ingredients get.
-Beta-glucan and phenols in the oatmeal make the resulting product highly anti-inflammatory, soothing and anti-redness and tolerated by almost every skin.
+Beta-glucan and phenols in the oatmeal make the resulting product highly anti-inflammatory, anti-itch, anti-redness, hydrating, and soothing, and also tolerated by almost everyone’s skin.

 The thick juice of the aloe barbadensis or aloe vera plant is perhaps best known for its cooling effect on a bad sunburn.
 It’s actually still a bit of a mystery how it works.
 Regardless, this plant can offer similar results for inflamed skin from other causes too.
 Its low irritation potential and gel texture make this viable as a one-ingredient product – perfect as a one-stop cooling, hydrating and soothing layer.

 Azelaic acid – despite its scary name – is incredibly effective against the papules and pustules or ‘adult acne’ associate with certain types of rosacea, as well as treating the overall redness.
 Better yet, it is soothing too.
-Treat lightly however, as you might have to build up a tolerance to use these products.
+Treat lightly however, as you might have to build up a tolerance to use these products, or they might sting!